oftlisp/docs/design/macros.md

 ---
-title: The OftLisp Macro System
+title: The Macro System
 ---

+# The Macro System

 OftLisp's macros are to a large degree based on those of Common Lisp; they use `defmacro`, and for now have no hygiene mechanism.
 The macro scoping rules are